microsoft/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 `, 50, 0, SpriteKind.Player)
 ```

-This modified version adds in an event that triggers when the projectile is destroyed - you should see that when the sprite goes off the screen, it is actually automatically destroyed!
+This modified version adds in an event that triggers when the projectile is destroyed - you should see that when the sprite goes off the screen, it is actually destroyed automatically!

 ``||sprites:auto destroy||`` is available for all sprites using the ``||sprites:set sprite auto destroy on||`` flag, but projectiles have it added in for you automatically.

-If projectiles are not provided a name of a sprite to start from (by pressing the ``+`` button on the block to show the option), they will be created either in the middle of the screen if the velocities in the x and y direction are both set to 0, or from the side of the screen opposite their initial speed otherwise (so that they can move across the screen).
+If projectiles are not set to start from another sprite (there's another a projectile block with a place for the start sprite name), they are created and will start from one of two positions:

+* In the middle of the screen if the velocities in the x and y direction are both set to `0`
+* From the side of the screen opposite their initial velocity direction, `+` or `-` (this makes them move across the screen).

 ## Student Task #1: Make a ball fall down